First, some background:

 A Better Man

-The release of A Better Man offers an opportunity for unions to engage workers in a discussion about domestic and gender-based violence and the role that unions can play to support those experiencing it, address those who use it, and advocate for change.
+The release and in-depth examination of A Better Man by TVOntario offers an opportunity for unions to engage workers in a discussion about domestic and gender-based violence and the role that unions can play to support those experiencing it, address those who use it, and advocate for change.